MarissaReitsma/AHEaD-2022/README.md

 #### Introduction to health insurance payment and algorithmic fairness in healthcare

 This week we will focus on developing foundational knowledge for the project.
-We don't expect you to understand everything, and we'll plan to discuss the readings as a group on July 1.
+We don't expect you to understand everything, and we'll plan to discuss the readings each week as a group.

 **Readings**